KevinThielen/breakbuildgames/content/devlog/renderer/the_context/opengl.md

 gl::load_with(|symbol| context.get_proc_address(symbol));
 ```

-The bindings generated with `gl_generator` expose a load_with function that will load the function pointers
-of our OpenGL functions one by one.
+The bindings generated with `gl_generator` expose a load_with function that will load the function pointers of our OpenGL functions one by one.

-Now, we can test it by calling the following 2 OpenGL function in our example.
+Now, we can test it by calling the following 2 OpenGL functions in our playground.

 Before the event_loop.run(..)
 ```rust